Oppzippy/OpenSCQ30/README.md

 1. Checkout the repository
 2. Install rust
-3. Install gtk4 (`brew install gtk4`)
-4. Install libadwaita (`brew install libadwaita`) (optional)
+3. Install gtk4 and libadwaita (`brew install gtk4 libadwaita`)
-5. In the root project directory, run: `cargo build --release --package openscq30_gui`.
-To build with libadwaita, add `--features libadwaita`.
+4. In the root project directory, run: `cargo build --release --package openscq30_gui`
-6. The compiled binary can be found at `target/release/openscq30_gui`
+5. The compiled binary can be found at `target/release/openscq30_gui`

 ### Linux